avaly/gcp-secret-manager-buildkite-plugin/README.md

 ## Configuration

-### `credentials_file` (Required, string)
+### `credentials_file` (Optional, string)

-The file path of a Google Cloud credentials file, which is used to access the secrets.
-The account of the credentials file needs to have the Secret Manager Secret Accessor role (`roles/secretmanager.secretAccessor`).
+The file path of a Google Cloud [credentials file][1] which is used to access the secrets.
+If not specified, the [application default credential][2] will be searched for and used if available.
+The account credential must have the Secret Accessor role for the secret being accessed (`roles/secretmanager.secretAccessor`).

 ### `env` (object)